4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Best time to go on a Yala Safari

-The best time to go on a Yala Safari is very early in the morning as this will increase your chances of seeing wildlife.
+The best time to go on a Yala Safari is very early in the morning, as this increases your chances of seeing wildlife.

-I would have been a grumpy nightmare without caffeine at that time of the morning!
+I would have been a grumpy nightmare without caffeine at that time in the morning!

 Yala Safari animals

-We managed to spot water buffaloes, birds, rabbits and crocodiles.
+We spotted water buffaloes, birds, rabbits, and crocodiles.
 It was incredible to see so many animals up close.

-I struggled to keep it together as I didn’t want to be the girl that cried because she was overwhelmed on safari.
+I struggled to keep it together as I didn’t want to be the girl who cried because she was overwhelmed on safari.

 Sri Lanka itinerary | 4 week travel guide